Stroboscopic measurements in Markov networks: Exact generator reconstruction vs. thermodynamic inference: Inference via generator reconstruction

 \subsubsection{Bound on the maximal escape rate.}

-One way to ensure that the underlying generator matrix is unique is to derive upper bounds on the maximal escape rate from a given propagator matrix.
-If matrices that violate the inequality \eqref{condition:r_smaller_pi_over_dt} also violate the upper bound, the generator obtained through Eq. \eqref{eq:exp_dt_L_0_GMT} must be unique.
-The goal of this section is to establish such upper bounds for the maximal escape rate $\escmax$ as a proof of principle.
+\re{One way to ensure that the underlying generator matrix is unique is to derive upper bounds $\ubescmax \geq \escmax$ on the maximal escape rate $\escmax$ from a given propagator matrix.
+If we can verify the operationally accessible criterion $\ubescmax < \pi/\Delta t$ for a given spacing $\Delta t$, we can conclude that criterion \eqref{condition:r_smaller_pi_over_dt} is satisfied.} The goal of this section is to establish such upper bounds $\ubescmax$ for the maximal escape rate $\escmax$ as a proof of principle.
 We also discuss potential modifications and improvements to this result.

 A first, very crude estimate can be made based on the fact that the sum over all escape rates is indeed operationally accessible and given by